hammal/cbadc/docs/source/auto_examples/b_general/plot_b_FIR_Filtering.rst

 Impulse Response and :math:`\eta^2`
 -----------------------------------

-The rate at which the estimators impulse response decays depends on our bandwidth parameter :math:`\eta^2`.
-Specifically, as we increse :math:`\eta^2` we seek a higher resolution, at a smaller bandwidth.
-As expected decreasing the bandwidth requires 'more' filtering and therefore a slower decaying impulse response.
-Equivalently, we require more filter taps, for a given precision, as we increse :math:`\eta^2`.
+The rate at which the estimator's impulse response decays depends on our bandwidth parameter :math:`\eta^2`.
+Specifically, as we increase :math:`\eta^2` we seek a higher resolution at a smaller bandwidth.
+As expected, decreasing the bandwidth requires 'more' filtering and, therefore, a slower decaying impulse response.
+Equivalently, we require more filter taps for a given precision as we increase :math:`\eta^2`.

 ..
 GENERATED FROM PYTHON SOURCE LINES 141-161